jmoro0408/Sales-Forecasting/README.md

 This model actually slightly outperformed the winning Kaggle score (12.58015), although there has been four years of devlopment since the competition was published!

+The project repo is fairly empty, as it has been made with the cookiecutter package.
+The notebooks folder actually contains the analysis.

+I may pick this project up in future to create a proper report or saved trained model.

 Project Organization
 ------------